H. W. Brands: Academic career

-While working on his doctorate, Brands taught social studies and math—courses including world history, American history, algebra and calculus—at Kirby Hall School and Austin Community College District.
-His preferred method of transit was his bicycle as he commuted between classes at the University of Texas and his teaching responsibilities at the college preparatory school on the fringe of the UT campus and ACC's Rio Grande site in Central Austin.
+While working on his doctorate, Brands taught social studies and math courses—world history, U.S. history, algebra, and calculus—at Kirby Hall School and Austin Community College District.
+His preferred mode of transit was his bicycle, as he commuted between classes at the University of Texas and his teaching responsibilities at the college preparatory school on the fringe of the UT campus and ACC's Rio Grande site in Central Austin.
 In his first year after completing his doctorate, Brands worked as an oral historian at the University of Texas School of Law.
-The year following he taught at Vanderbilt University.
-In 1987 he took a position at Texas A&M University, where he remained for the next seventeen years.
+The following year he taught at Vanderbilt University.
+In 1987 he accepted an academic post at Texas A&M University, where he remained for the next seventeen years.
 He made the daily commute from his home in Austin to teach in College Station.
 In 2005, he joined the faculty at the University of Texas at Austin, where he was formerly the Dickson Allen Anderson Centennial Professor of History and Professor of Government and now holds the Jack S. Blanton Sr. Chair in History.